sst/guide/_chapters/load-the-state-from-the-session.md

 ---
 layout: post
-title: Load the State From the Session
+title: Load the State from the Session
 date: 2017-01-15 00:00:00
 ---

 To make our login information persist we need to store and load it from the browser session.
 There are a few different ways we can do this, using Cookies or Local Storage.
-Thankfully the AWS Congnito JS SDK does that for us automatically and we just need to read from it and load it into our application state.
+Thankfully the AWS Cognito JS SDK does that for us automatically and we just need to read from it and load it into our application state.

 ### Get Current User and Token

-Add the following to your `App` component.
+{% include code-marker.html %} Add the following to your `src/App.js`.

 {% highlight javascript %}
 getCurrentUser() {